micmejia/bible-dump/NKJV/Nehemiah/Neh 10.md

 ###### 1
-Now those who placed _their_ seal on _the document were:_ Nehemiah the [^a]governor, the son of Hacaliah, and Zedekiah,
+Now those who placed _their_ seal on _the document were:_ Nehemiah the governor, the son of Hacaliah, and Zedekiah,

 ###### 2
 Seraiah, Azariah, Jeremiah,